Async Batch Processing Pipelines for Grant Submissions

 Stage 1: Queue Initialization & Task Dispatch

-When payloads originate from structured spreadsheet uploads, the system delegates budget line validation to the Excel Budget Template Sync module before enqueuing.
+When payloads originate from structured spreadsheet uploads, the system delegates budget line validation to Excel Budget Template Sync before enqueuing.
 The async processor consumes only the normalized envelope returned by that upstream stage, ensuring that malformed financial structures or unaligned cost categories never enter the execution loop.

 import asyncio